vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 Rewards are independent from [fees](./fees.md), which are paid to validators, liquidity providers, and price makers on each trade.

 ### How rewards are paid
 Rewards that you earn are paid into a per-asset *vesting rewards account*.
-Each epoch, a percentage of those accumulated rewards are moved into a *vested rewards account*.
+They may be locked for a time, if there's a lock period set.
+Each epoch, a percentage of the locked rewards begin vesting.
+Once they're vested, they are moved into a *vested rewards account*.
 From there, they can be redeemed by transferring them into your general account and withdrawn.

-How long rewards stay in the *reward vesting account* depends on the lock period.
-That lock period is defined in the [transfer](../assets/transfers.md) that funded the reward.
+The lock period is defined in the [transfer](../assets/transfers.md) that funded the reward.
 Use the [transfers API](../../api/rest/data-v2/trading-data-service-list-transfers.api.mdx) to see the lock periods.

-Then, a proportion of the rewards move into the vested account each epoch: <NetworkParameter frontMatter={frontMatter} name="current rate" param="rewards.vesting.baseRate" formatter="percent" />.
+Once they unlock, a proportion of the rewards move into the vested account each epoch: <NetworkParameter frontMatter={frontMatter} name="current rate" param="rewards.vesting.baseRate" formatter="percent" />.
 That percentage can be higher if you have an [activity streak](#activity-streak) going.

 ### Reward hoarder bonus
 Leaving your reward earnings in your vested account will increase your share of the trading rewards you've accrued.
-How much extra you get depends on your total rewards balance, whether it's locked or vested.
+How much extra you get depends on your total rewards balance, whether it's locked, vesting, or vested.

 You can see the current reward hoarder bonus requirements and benefits on the [block explorer ↗](https://explorer.fairground.wtf/network-parameters#rewards.vesting.benefitTiers), or querying the [network parameters API](../../api/rest/data-v2/trading-data-service-list-network-parameters.api.mdx) for the `rewards.vesting.benefitTiers` network parameter.